N-Cooper-100/196A-My-Own-Personal-Site/README.md

 - HTML5

 This project does not use CSS or JavaScript yet, as the focus of the assignment is on HTML structure and semantics.
+(I will be updating this as I use CSS and others)

 ## Purpose